Image Credit: lightpoet/Shutterstock.com

-Quantum dots (QD) are semiconductor nanocrystals which exhibit quantum mechanical behavior.
+Quantum dots (QD) are artificial nanostructures that are semiconductor nanocrystals which exhibit quantum mechanical behavior.
 The properties of a quantum dot are determined by size, shape, composition, and structure.
 The interesting electronic properties of quantum dots arise from the specific size of their energy band gaps.

 The Properties of Quantum Dots

-These tiny nanoparticles have a diameters which range from 2 nanometres to 10 nanometres, with their electronic characteristics depending on their size and shape.
-Manufacturers are able to accurately control the size of a quantum dot and as a result they are able ‘tune’ the wavelength of the emitted light to a specific colour.
+Quantum dots emit light when excited, with smaller dots emitting higher energy light.
+Manufacturers can accurately control the size of a quantum dot and as a result, they are able to ‘tune’ the wavelength of the emitted light to a specific color.

-Quantum dots find applications in a number of areas such as solar cells, transistors, LEDs, medical imaging and quantum computing, thanks to their unique electronic properties.
+They find applications in several areas such as solar cells, transistors, LEDs, medical imaging and quantum computing, thanks to their unique electronic properties.

 Quantum dots can emit any color of light from the same material by changing the dot size.
 They have bright, pure colors along that can emit a rainbow of colors coupled with their high efficiencies, longer lifetimes and high extinction coefficient.
 The high extinction coefficient of a quantum dot makes it perfect for optical uses.
 Quantum dots of very high quality can be ideal for applications in optical encoding and multiplexing due to their narrow emission spectra and wide excitation profiles.
 Examples of optical applications of quantum dots include light-emitting diodes (LEDs), solid-state lighting, displays, and photovoltaics.

 Light Emitting Diodes

-Quantum dot light emitting diodes (QD-LED) and ‘QD-White LED’ are very useful when producing the displays for electronic devices due to the fact that they emit light in highly specific Gaussian distributions.
-QD-LED displays can render colours very accurately and use much less power than traditional displays.
+Quantum dot light emitting diodes (QD-LED) and ‘QD-White LED’ are very useful when producing the displays for electronic devices because they emit light in highly specific Gaussian distributions.
+QD-LED displays can render colors very accurately and use much less power than traditional displays.

-Quantum dot solar cells are much more efficient and cost-effective when compared to their silicon solar cells counterparts.
+Quantum dot solar cells are much more cost-effective when compared to silicon solar cells.
 Quantum dot solar cells can be produced using simple chemical reactions and can help to save manufacturing costs as a result.

-The latest generation of quantum dots have great potential for use in biological analysis applications.
+The latest generation of quantum dots has great potential for use in biological analysis applications.
 The small size of quantum dots allows them to go anywhere in the body making them suitable for biological applications such as medical imaging and biosensors.
-They are widely used to study intracellular processes, tumour targeting, in vivo observation of cell trafficking, diagnostics and cellular imaging at high resolutions.
+They are widely used to study intracellular processes, tumor targeting, in vivo observation of cell trafficking, diagnostics and cellular imaging at high resolutions.

-Quantum dots have been proved to be far superior to conventional organic dyes as a result of their high quantum yield, photostability and tunable emission spectrum.
+Quantum dots have proven to be far superior to conventional organic dyes because of their high quantum yield, photostability, and tunable emission spectrum.
 They are 100 times more stable and 20 times brighter than traditional fluorescent dyes.

-The extraordinary photostability exhibited by quantum dots make them ideal for use in ultra-sensitive cellular imaging.
+The extraordinary photostability exhibited by quantum dots makes them ideal for use in ultra-sensitive cellular imaging.
 This allows several consecutive focal-plane images to be reassembled into three-dimensional images at very high resolution.

-Quantum dots can target specific cells or proteins using peptides, antibodies or ligands and then observed in order to study the target protein or the behaviour of the cells.
+Quantum dots can target specific cells or proteins using peptides, antibodies or ligands and then observed to study the target protein or the behavior of the cells.
 Researchers have found out that quantum dots are far better at delivering the siRNA gene-silencing tool to target cells than currently used methods.

 Quantum dots have paved the way for powerful ‘supercomputers’ known as quantum computers.
 Quantum computers operate and store information using quantum bits or ‘qubits’, which can exist in two states – both on and off simultaneously.